-The total unclaimed dividends outstanding as of 31st December 2023 is N4.7 Billion (2022: N4.4 Billion).
+The total unclaimed dividends outstanding as of 31st December 2024 is No 5.2billion (2023: No4.7billion).
 A list of unclaimed dividends is available on the Company's website at www.dangotecement.com.
-The Company notes that some dividend warrants remain unclaimed.
 Shareholders with unclaimed share certificates or dividends should address their claims to Coronation Registrars Ltd registrars at eforms@coronationregistrars.com or 9, Amodu Ojikutu Street, Victoria Island, Lagos, Nigeria.
-Members are encouraged to notify the registrars of any changes in their details.
+Members are encouraged to notify the Registrars of any changes in their details.